itucsdb1628/itucsdb1628/docs/developer/member4.rst

-* This select function is used for the selecting comments, usernames, post's contents, user's profile pictures, album covers, song names and artist names from comment table for printing notifications on activities page.
+* This select function is used for the selecting comments, usernames, post's contents, user's profile pictures, album covers, song names and artist names from database for printing notifications on activities page.

 Insert Comment